ibm-cloud-docs/BlockStorage/managing-block-storage.md

 ## Canceling a storage LUN

-If you no longer need a specific LUN, you can cancel that volume at any time.
+If you no longer need a specific LUN, you can cancel it at anytime.

 To cancel a storage LUN, it's necessary to revoke access from any hosts first.
 {:important}